reisxd/TizenTube/README.md

 # TizenTube
-A NodeJS script to remove YouTube ads from your Tizen TV (2017 and forward).
+A NodeJS script to remove YouTube ads and add support for Sponsorblock for your Tizen TV (2017 and forward).

 # How does it work?
 It first connects to the TV by using SDB (Smart Development Bridge) and starts an app that launches YouTube in debugging mode.
 After it has launched, the script connects to the debugger and sends JS code to the debugger that removes video ads.